egrosdou01/blog.grosdouli.dev/blog/2024-11-24-talos-proxmox-opentofu/talos-proxmox-opentofu-part-1.md

 talos-yvq-7ic   Ready    <none>          3m39s   v1.31.1   x.x.x.x        <none>        Talos (v1.8.1)   6.6.54-talos     containerd://2.0.0-rc.5
 ```

+## Conclusion

+Hope the post gave you an overview on how to bootstrap a basic Talos Linux cluster with OpenTofu!
+The Siderolab folks prepared material for beginners and experts on how to deploy Talos Linux clusters!

+## Part-2 Outline

+In [Part 2](https://blog.grosdouli.dev/blog/talos-on-proxmox-opentofu-part-2), we will cover how to update the default CNI with [Cilium](https://docs.cilium.io/en/stable/index.html).
+Stay Tuned!

 ## Resources

 - [Talos - Quick Guide](https://www.talos.dev/v1.8/introduction/quickstart/)
 - [Talos Linux Guides](https://www.talos.dev/v1.8/talos-guides/)
 - [Advanced Talos Cluster Setup](https://blog.stonegarden.dev/articles/2024/08/talos-proxmox-tofu/)

-## Part-2 Outline

-In **Part 2**, we will cover how to update the default CNI with [Cilium](https://docs.cilium.io/en/stable/index.html).
-Stay Tuned!

 ## ✉️ Contact

 If you have any questions, feel free to get in touch!
 You can use the `Discussions` option found [here](https://github.com/egrosdou01/blog.grosdouli.dev/discussions) or reach out to me on any of the social media platforms provided. 😊 We look forward to hearing from you!

-## Conclusions

-Hope the post gave you an overview on how to bootstrap a basic Talos Linux cluster with OpenTofu!
-The Siderolab folks prepared material for beginners and experts on how to deploy Talos Linux clusters!